rednafi/hook-slinger/README.md

 ![API Docs](./art/api_docs.png)

-This app implements a rudimentary token based authentication system where you're expected to send an API token by adding `Authorization: Token <token_value>` field to your request header.
+This app implements a rudimentary token-based authentication system where you're expected to send an API token by adding `Authorization: Token <token_value>` field to your request header.
 To do that here, click the `POST /hook_slinger/` ribbon and that will reveal the API description like this:

 ![API Description](./art/api_descr.png)

-Copy the default token value from description corpus, then click the green button on the top right that says **Authorize** and paste the value in the prompt box.
-Click **Authorize** button again and that'll conclude the login step.
+Copy the default token value from the description corpus, then click the green button on the top right that says **Authorize** and paste the value in the prompt box.
+Click the **Authorize** button again and that'll conclude the login step.
 In your production application, you should implement a robust auth system or at least change this default token.

 To send a webhook, you'll need a URL where you'll be able to make the POST request.
 For this demonstration, let's pick [this](https://webhook.site/) service to monitor the received webhooks.
 It gives you a unique URL against which you'll be able to make the post requests and monitor them in a dashboard like this: